sharaizk/DSA-Starter-Pack/README.md

 - [My Website](https://thecodebro.com/)
 ## Feedback

-If you have any feedback, please reach out to us at sharaizkhan78@gmail.com
+If you have any feedback, please reach out to me at sharaizkhan78@gmail.com

 <div align="center">
   <p>Happy Coding! :computer:</p>